 Accounts receivable consists primarily of amounts due from claims submitted by CAGI against federal, state and local grants.
-The federal government of the United States and the State of Indiana, combined to account for approximately 97% and 69% of the accounts receivable of CAGI at December 31, 2022 and 2021, respectively.
-Based upon prior history and management's assessment of collectability, no allowance has been deemed necessary for accounts receivable.
+The federal government of the United States and the State of Indiana, combined to account for approximately 83% and 97% of the accounts receivable of CAGI at December 31, 2023 and 2022, respectively.
+The allowance for credit losses is determined by management based upon historical losses, specific circumstances and general economic conditions.
+At December 31, 2023 and 2022, management estimated that no allowance was necessary.

-DECEMBER 31, 2022 WITH SUMMARIZED COMPARATIVE FINANCIAL INFORMATION AS OF AND FOR THE YEAR ENDED DECEMBER 31, 2021
+DECEMBER 31, 2023 WITH SUMMARIZED COMPARATIVE FINANCIAL INFORMATION AS OF AND FOR THE YEAR ENDED DECEMBER 31, 2022

 Management has determined that operating advances to and interest earned from certain related parties are to be reserved.
-All amounts related to operating advances to and interest earned from these related parties have been eliminated in the consolidated statement of financial position and consolidated statement of activities as of and for the years ended December 31, 2022 and 2021.
+All amounts related to operating advances to and interest earned from these related parties have been eliminated in the consolidated statement of financial position and consolidated statement of activities as of and for the years ended December 31, 2023 and 2022.